nicolemarise/Production-Grade-AWS-Infrastructure-Cost-Optimized-and-Fault-Tolerant-Public/README.md

 The project is divided into two parts:

 - **Part A:** Manual design and deployment of the AWS infrastructure through the AWS Console, to build a deep understanding of every component before automating it.
-- **Part B:** Automation of the identical infrastructure using Terraform (Infrastructure as Code), so it can be reproducibly created and destroyed on demand.
+- **Part B:** Automation of the identical infrastructure using Terraform (Infrastructure as Code), so it can be repeatedly created and destroyed on demand.

 ## Architecture Diagram